kuzzleio/kuzzle/docs/plugins.md

 ### Controllers

 A plugin controller is a plugin that adds some controller actions into Kuzzle.
-It must expose to Kuzzle :
+It must expose to Kuzzle:

 __A `controllers` object listing one or more controllers:__